 It has enough volume to cover the entirety of the exterior of your birdbath!

-Typically, a birdbath paint job only requires a few ounces, so you’ll have plenty of this paint to spare after.
-You’ll still have some remaining if you want to use it for another paint job.
+Typically, a birdbath paint process only requires a few ounces, so you’ll have plenty of this paint to spare after.

 2) Latex Paint